-With five courses to choose from, including an all-new mountain bike course called Repack Ridge, and a host of other novelties and training options, Zwift has fast become the indoor-cycling tool of choice among cyclists of all ages, abilities and nationalities.
+With an ever-growing plethora of worlds to choose from, including two new worlds specifically for the Virtual Tour de France that comprises Mont Ventoux and the Champs-Élysées, and a host of other novelties and training options, Zwift has fast become the indoor-cycling tool of choice among cyclists of all ages, abilities and nationalities.
 The whole concept can be difficult to grasp at first — especially for newbies or those not familiar with smart-trainer jargon — but after reading this guide you’ll be Zwift ready in no time.

 What is Zwift and how does it work?